AP PHOTOS: North Korea farmers focus on fields, not summit

 Migokri is one of the larger and more mechanized farms in North Korea, with about 1,850 farmers and support staff.

-Its sprawling paddies are now covered with the light green of freshly transplanted rice plants, still only about knee high.
-Though decidedly modest, the farm has its own living areas, stores, schools and other facilities.
+Its sprawling paddies are covered with the light green of freshly transplanted rice plants, still only about knee high.
+Though decidedly modest, the farm has living areas, stores, schools and other facilities.

 Feeding a nation of about 25 million has always been a tall order for North Korea’s agricultural workers.